fakepaper56/my-toolchain/README.md

 # my-toolcahin
-implement toolchain in my ubuntu
+implement toolchain in x86-64 machine, like size, nm.
-# my-toolchain